alan7622/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Henry:

+It will be great to change the size and the color of the clock randomly

+Peter:

+This clock is quite cool that the clock can change colors and move clockwise or counterclockwise.
+I think you can add some features such as making the clock move diagonally, or changing the clock to random color.

 # Prep for Part 2